Stuart Meissner

-Stuart Meissner (born 1962 in Brooklyn N.Y.) is an American attorney.
+Stuart Meissner (born 1962) is an American attorney.
 His firm Meissner Associates opened in 2001 with offices in Manhattan NY, and across the country focuses on the securities industry, investment disputes, FINRA attorney, SEC whistleblower matters.

-Meissner, born in 1962, graduated with bachelor's and J.D. degrees from Hofstra University and received a master of laws degree in corporate law from New York University Law School.
-He is a son of George Meissner of West Palm Beach, Fla.
+Meissner, born in 1962 in Brooklyn and raised in Lawrence, Nassau County, New York, graduated with bachelor's and J.D. degrees from Hofstra University and received a master of laws degree in corporate law from New York University School of Law.
+He is a son of George Meissner of West Palm Beach, Florida.